golang/pkgsite/tests/README.md

 ### Understanding Test Failures

-If the tests failure, diffs will be created in the testdata directory that show the cause of the failure.
+If the tests fail with diffs, a file with the diffs will be created in the testdata directory that show the cause of the failure.

+If the tests fail with "context deadline exceeded", you may have forgotten to seed your local DB.
+Run with with `-seeddb` flag.

+Use `./devtools/docker/compose.sh logs` to get detailed logs of the docker containers.

 ### Adding Testcases